Jousters at St. Margaret's, Annapolis, Maryland, July 2005. Photos by Diane F. Evartt.

 Lacrosse players, University of Maryland vs. The Johns Hopkins University, Baltimore, April 2002.
 Photo by Rob Brown.

 In the United States, lacrosse became popular on college campuses in the late 1800s, beginning with New York University in 1877.
 The University of Maryland fielded its first team in 1910.
 In 1926, the first women's lacrosse team in the country was established at the Bryn Mawr School in Baltimore.
 Lacrosse made its Olympic debut in 1904, with the Johns Hopkins University team representing the United States at the summer games in 1928 and 1932.
 That school has remained a lacrosse power-house, ranked number one in the postseason coaches poll in 2002, 2003, and 2004.
 Other Maryland teams have performed well.
 The U.S. Naval Academy in Annapolis won its eighth consecutive intercollegiate title in 1967, and in 2005 is ranked fifth in the nation, behind Johns Hopkins, Duke, Georgetown, and University of Virginia.
 In 2017, the University of Maryland women's team won its thirteenth National Collegiate Athletic Association (NCAA) championship, while the men's team won their third championship.

 Since 1995, lacrosse has grown rapidly as a club sport and at middle- and high-school levels in Maryland.

-In 1997, Maryland became home to the Lacrosse Museum and National Hall of Fame.
+In 1997, Maryland became home to the Lacrosse National Hall of Fame and Museum.

 The Chesapeake Bayhawks debuted in the Nationals Division of Major League Lacrosse in June 2001 as the Baltimore Bayhawks.
 In March 2010, during a restructuring of the League, the team relocated and assumed their current name.
 They play at the Navy-Marine Corps Memorial Stadium in Annapolis.